heptarch/heptarch.github.io/projects.md

 telecommunications giant during the most technologically explosive century in human history?
-Each innovation by Bell Labs, every patent, paper and prize, arose from a concrete problem: a lack in the system, or the possibility of extension or improvement.
+Each innovation by Bell Labs, every patent, paper and prize, arose from a concrete problem: a lack in the system, or the possibility of its extension or improvement.
 This is what makes Bell Labs different from, say, the Institute for Advanced Study, whose intellectual freedom exists on a floor of the